 Due to this, you want to make sure you always keep login details for citations and listings.

-The August 2018 Google SEO update once again changed the face of SEO as this was a major core update from Google.
-We’ve seen several SEO updates in 2018, this guide will be in compliant with that fact.
+2018 Google SEO updates once again changed the face of SEO as many of them were major core update we saw from Google.
+We saw several SEO updates in 2018, this guide will be in compliant with that fact and what we’re seeing for SEO in 2019.

 Where do we begin?
 Local SEO saw a huge update, known as “Possum,” that was reported to include 64 percent of SERPs.

-it’s the perfect time to release my new top Google SEO ranking factors for 2018.
-SEO in 2017 saw a lot of changes, 2018 is going to likely see more changes then we have in the past few years.
+it’s the perfect time to release my new top Google SEO ranking factors for 2019.
+SEO in 2018 saw a lot of changes, 2019 is going to likely see more changes as voice recognition and artificial intelligence become a bigger part of search engine optimization.

 Before I start discussing the top Google SEO ranking factors list, let’s talk about my go-to SEO tools.